drtrigon/sketchbook/OWPJON/README.md

 -----------------           ---------------           ---------------
 ```

+Notes:
-Notes: - Setup, test and enjoy https://github.com/fredilarsen/ModuleInterface/tree/master/examples/WebPage (may be on a Raspi2)
+- Setup, test and enjoy https://github.com/fredilarsen/ModuleInterface/tree/master/examples/WebPage (may be on a Raspi2)
 - Arduino+ETH can be replaced by ESP8266 (3.3<->5.0v shifting might be needed, may be not) but needs GlobalUDP (LUDP would be nice)
-       - Arduino+ETH could be replaced by Arduino Yun, if PJON LUDP would support Yun
+- Arduino+ETH could be replaced by Arduino Yun or even Dragino, if PJON LUDP would support Yun (needs Yun to support UDP)
 - Server and Master might be joined (linuxpc/raspi + Arduino+ETH) into a Raspi(Zero) with wifi (3.3<->5.0v shifting?)
 - LocalUDP could also be replaced by EthernetTCP but like GlobalUDP not so convenient